abhishekbhati4u/Blockchain_agricultural_record_system/README.md

 # Blockchain_agricultural_record_system

+“Blockchain Based Agricultural Record System”

-This is a simple agricultural record system that I made along with my batch mates, Shivam Goel and Kushagra Aggarwal for our Minor Project in 5th Semester.
+This is a simple agricultural record system based on blockchain that I along with my batch mates, Shivam Goel and Kushagra Aggarwal developed for our Minor Project in 5th Semester.

+The "code.cpp" file has the main code of the project while the "Serv.py" and "Clien.py" file help in the simulation of data transfer between the virtual nodes.
+The detailed description of the project with its working and expected outputs can be found in the "Minor Project 1 Report" file.